 Debbie Bennett has spent most of her adult life in one supportive role or another.
 Married for more than 25 years to Roger Bennett, former pianist for the Cathedral Quartet, and co-founder, pianist, vocalist and emcee for Legacy Five, Debbie filled many roles.
 She has thrived behind the scenes as wife and mother, even co-wrote several award-winning songs with Roger.
 However, her most challenging role was that of caregiver during Roger’s 11 and a half year battle with leukemia, which claimed his life on earth in 2007.
 Debbie has published a book about that journey through cancer.
 She maintains a blog that is visited by thousands, and she actively volunteers.
 Debbie also works with the National Marrow Donor Program and travels the country to transport bone marrow and cells from donors to patients awaiting transplant.
 More about Debbie

-Mary Anne holds PAC Consultant certification in Teepa Snow's "Positive Approach to Care" and also is certified in Alzheimer’s care by both the Alzheimer’s Association and the Alzheimer's Federation of America.
+Mary Anne holds dual certification as PAC consultant and coach in Teepa Snow's "Positive Approach to Care" and also is certified in Alzheimer’s care by both the Alzheimer’s Association and the Alzheimer's Federation of America.
 Mary Anne’s presentation, which often blends speaking and singing, is based on her more than 15 years of experience in the senior care industry.
 Her experience in activity programs at assisted living facilities, at a day program and coordinating a care provider service have helped establish the foundation for her presentation.
 Her enlightening approach can help today’s churches, senior adults and families address issues relating to senior adult living.
 More about Mary Anne

 No need is too small and no voice is too quiet to be heard.
 We devote the time and energy necessary to help families and caregivers.